 Mitochondrial sequencing

 Two regions of the mitochondrial genome were targeted for sequencing: cytochrome oxidase I (COI) and the control region (CR).
-A 650 bp region of the COI was amplified using universal primers FishF2 (5' TCGACTAATCATAAAGATATCGGCAC 3') and FishR2 (5' ACTTCAGGGTGACCGAAGAATCAGAA 3', (Ward et al., 2005).
+A 650 bp region of the COI was amplified using universal primers FishF2 (5' TCGACTAATCATAAAGATATCGGCAC 3') and FishR2 (5' ACTTCAGGGTGACCGAAGAATCAGAA 3') (Ward et al., 2005).
 PCRs were carried out using 10 μl DreamTaq Green PCR Master Mix (2X) (ThermoFisher Scientific), 6 μl nuclease free water, 1 μl of each primer and 2 μl of template DNA.
 The following PCR profile was used for amplification: initial denaturation of 3 min at 95°C; 35 cycles of 30 sec at 95°C, 30 sec at 55°C, and 30 sec at 72°C, followed by a final extension of 5 min at 72°C. To amplify the CR, we designed a new set of primers (RACR_F: 5’ TGGGCTGGCGAGAAATAACC 3’, RACR_R: 5’ TTTTCGTTTCGACCCAGGGG 3’) in Geneious Prime v11.0.14.1 using the R. ancylostomus mitogenome as a reference (GenBank accession number KU721837.1).
 PCRs were carried out using the same volumes as above, together with the following amplification profile: initial denaturation of 1 min at 95°C; 35 cycles of 30 sec at 95°C, 30 sec at 58°C, and 30 sec at 70°C, followed by a final extension of 5 min at 70°C. The target product size for the CR fragment was 560 bp.
 PCR products were run on a 1.5% agarose gel to determine if amplification was successful.
 Successful amplicons were purified using the Exo-CIP Rapid PCR Cleanup Kit (New England BioLabs®) and sent for bi-directional Sanger sequencing with Eurofins Genomics.

 Sequences were manually checked and edited using Geneious v1.2.3.
 Forward and reverse reads for each individual and each mitochondrial DNA (mtDNA) target region were de novo assembled into consensus sequences.
 Prior to further processing, each COI and CR consensus sequence was blasted to the NCBI non-redundant reference database using megablast and an E-value threshold of 0.05 for species identification purposes.
 Any sequence whose top BLAST hit based on sequence similarity and bit score was not R. ancylostomus was removed from the dataset.
 Remaining COI and CR consensus sequences were then multiple aligned using the Clustal Omega algorithm in Geneious and trimmed to the same length for downstream analysis.
 To increase the geographic scope of our analysis, we added target regions from the R. ancylostomus mitochondrial reference genome to each alignment.
 This reference sequence was generated using a sample originating from the Taiwan Strait (Si et al., 2016).